ArturoDeza/Piranhas/README.md

 A: No. Unless you are rigorously comparing human and machine fixations and you want to have a common space to compare human psychophysics with machine classification/detection performance.
 Some papers that have a mixed human + computer perception flavor are:

+* Agrawal, Pulkit, et al. "Pixels to voxels: modeling visual representation in the human brain." arXiv preprint arXiv:1407.5104 (2014).
+* Aminoff, Elissa M., et al. "Applying artificial vision models to human scene understanding."
+Frontiers in computational neuroscience 9 (2015).
 * Pramod, R. T., and S. P. Arun.
 "Do computational models differ systematically from human object perception?."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.
-* Aminoff, Elissa M., et al. "Applying artificial vision models to human scene understanding."
-Frontiers in computational neuroscience 9 (2015).
 * Das, Abhishek, et al. "Human Attention in Visual Question Answering: Do Humans and Deep Networks Look at the Same Regions?." arXiv preprint arXiv:1606.03556 (2016).

 ### Q: I want to create my own peripheral architecture, what should I do?

 Once you have a functional architecture, you are more than welcome to add it to the Piranha School (similar to the Caffe Model Zoo).

-### Q: I do Deep Learning, what can I get out of Piranhas toolkit?
+### Q: I do Deep Learning, what can I (get out of) / (do for)  Piranhas toolkit?

 Deep Learning has begun embracing a strong trend in mimicking neuroscience-like mechanisms in their algorithms.
 Beginning by Perceptrons with Neurons, hierarchical structure of V1, V2, V4, and IT with Deep Networks with CNN's, and RNN's + LSTM's with Overt Attention Mechanisms.
 While there is still much more work to be done in Deep Learning, and we are far from understanding intelligence there have been remarkable successes